andrewbayly/andrewbayly.github.io/_posts/2026-04-21-even-vertex.md

  * Trivial Outcome: The tile-transition graph is disjoint (reflecting a tile is a choice, not a requirement).
  * Non-Trivial Outcome: The tile-transition graph is connected (reflecting a tile is a structural necessity).

 By tile-transition graph we mean the following.
 Within $S$, we create a vertex for each prototile.
-The edge $A -> B$ exists if the prototile $A$ includes the tile $B$.
+The edge $A \to B$ exists if the prototile $A$ includes the tile $B$.

 Proof ( by construction )